sinaatalay/RenderCV/docs/user_guide/index.md

 ## Creating custom themes with the `create-theme` command

-RenderCV is a general $\LaTeX$ CV framework.
-It allows you to use any $\LaTeX$ code to generate your CVs.
+RenderCV is a general Typst-based CV framework.
+It allows you to use any Typst code to generate your CVs.
 To begin developing a custom theme, run the command below.

 ```bash
 rendercv create-theme "mycustomtheme"